lion-agi/lion-studio/README.md

 ## What technologies are used for this project?

-This project is built with .
+This project is built with:

 - Vite
 - React
 - shadcn-ui
 - Tailwind CSS
+- Supabase (for backend and authentication)
+- React Flow (for workflow editor)

 ## How can I deploy this project?

 All GPT Engineer projects can be deployed directly via the GPT Engineer app.

-Simply visit your project at [GPT Engineer](https://gptengineer.app/projects/cb26dce4-e3a1-41fb-90e7-d596eabc0340/improve) and click on Share -> Publish.
+Simply visit your project at [GPT Engineer](https://gptengineer.app) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
+If you want to deploy your project under your own domain then we recommend using Netlify or GitHub pages.
 Visit our docs for more details: [Custom domains](https://docs.gptengineer.app/tips-tricks/custom-domain/)

+## Features

+Lion Studio offers the following key features:

+- Intelligent Workflow Automation
+- AI-Powered Workflow Editor
+- User Authentication and Profile Management
+- Image Upload and Gallery
+- Customizable Node Types for Workflows

+## Getting Started

+To get started with Lion Studio:

+1. Clone the repository
+2. Install dependencies with `npm install`
+3. Set up your Supabase project and update the environment variables
+4. Run the development server with `npm run dev`

+For more detailed instructions, please refer to our documentation.

+## Contributing

+We welcome contributions to Lion Studio!
+Please read our contributing guidelines before submitting pull requests.

+## License

+[Your chosen license]

+## Contact

+For any queries or support, please contact [Your contact information].